 Martin Luther went into seclusion for hours trying to elucidate those heaven-piercing words said on the cross.
 He came out of his quietness still puzzled and not having grasped the mystery.
 It isn’t just baffling, but exceedingly agonizing to sense that overwhelming forsakenness, helplessness and separation from God that Christ experienced.
 Our generation that despair over their unwell pet and grief-stricken household, will never wail over those painful words that Christ roaringly cried before He gave up His spirit.
 Naturally, the Easter bonhomie eclipses those memories so we can bond over trivial conversations and have a resurrection experience of a gruesome kind.

-A born again experience is one that does not paint an outward joy that’s always so charming and filled with laughter and excitement.
-Toss him to the fiery sea, and you’ll see the shallow faith.
+A born again experience is one that does not paint an outward joy that’s always so charming and filled with excitement.
+Toss him to the fiery sea, and you’ll see the shallow and cosmetic faith.
 True faith should lead us to being sober-minded, watchful, humble and often on our knees.
 If the joy that you claim to have came with inexpressible and gruesome cries of forsakenness and horrifying death, shouldn’t it rather lead us to lament, pain and deeper maturity?
 Shouldn’t it put us to shame and evaluate our lifestyle?

 In Paul’s last letter before his execution, he warned Timothy that “the time will come when they will not endure sound doctrine; but wanting to have their EARS TICKLED, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths”.
 So much of ear-tickling stuffs have blinded our eyes and has led us into routine amusement, so we would just do that, live a cross-less life, but have a FORM of godliness that costs nothing and is worth nothing.
 The ongoing hypocrisy is the proof.